The Shaquill and Shaquem Griffin era with Seahawks appears over as they look headed to Jacksonville

 Cornerback Shaquill Griffin, as first reported by The Athletic and later confirmed by the NFL Network, has agreed to a three-year deal with the Jaguars worth up to $44.5 million with $29 million guaranteed.

-His twin, Shaquem, appears to be joining him with the Jags, tweeting simply “Going home’’ on a quote tweet of his agent, Buddy Baker, who tweeted “Duval,’’ the county in which Jacksonville resides.
+His twin, Shaquem, who was a restricted free agent but will not be tendered by the Seahawks, appears to be joining him with the Jags, tweeting simply “Going home’’ on a quote tweet of his agent, Buddy Baker, who tweeted “Duval,’’ the county in which Jacksonville resides.
 The NFL Network also said there could be “a potential Griffin family reunion” in Jacksonville.

-Shaquem was a restricted free agent but was not expected to get tendered by Seattle, and it appears he may now also sign with Jacksonville.

 Shaquem Griffin had alluded to the fact that he was apparently not getting tendered in a separate tweet late Monday night stating “have no choice but to see me I promise you that.’’